 ANGELA DAMMAN: CRAFTS OF YUCATAN

 A simplified, naturalistic form repeats across the surface of a honey-toned pouch designed by Angela Damman.
-Chosen not just for its pleasing shape, this form is in fact a fly’s wing, inspired by the artist Katherine de Barrueta, and her series on the fragility and beauty of these much-threatened pollinators.
+Chosen not just for its pleasing shape, this form is in fact a bee’s wing, a collaboration with artist Katherine Sackstetter on the fragility and beauty of these much-threatened pollinators.
 The wing design represents Damman’s commitment to the country she now calls home, and her desire to grow a business rooted in gentle, sustainable cultivation and traditional processes.
-When Damman and her husband moved from America to Mexico in 2008 they were hoping to build a life that was meaningfully connected to the land.
+When Damman and her husband moved from America to Mexico in 2011 they were hoping to build a life that was meaningfully connected to the land.
 By 2012, Damman, artist turned entrepreneur, had set up a business designing and making bags, cushions and rugs, with every process, from growing the plants, extracting their fibres, drying, dyeing, spinning and weaving, all within a 50-mile radius of her home in Yucatán.

 Image: Hammock “Jacinto’s Castle of Dreams” by Angela Damman.
 Photo courtesy of Angela Damman.
-Image above: Plant Fiber Hammock “Jacinto’s Castle of Dreams” by Angela Damman © Green Maya Project.
+Image above: Plant Fiber Hammock “Jacinto’s Castle of Dreams” by Angela Damman © Pepe Molina.

 Image: Henequen.
 Photo courtesy of Angela Damman.